QDRIVEdotDev/GLaDOS-Intention-Engine/system_prompt.md

 ---

 * **5. The Weather Satellite:** `sensor.glados_weather_context` must be configured in your `configuration.yaml` (See `config/weather_satellite.yaml`).
-    - The Weather Satellite is "optional" but highly recommended for full temporal awareness.
+    1. The Weather Satellite is "optional" but highly recommended for full temporal awareness.
-    - Without it, GLaDOS is blind to future conditions and can only report current telemetry.
+    2. Without it, GLaDOS is blind to future conditions and can only report current telemetry.
-    - It is configured by default for the `weather.forecast_home` entity; update the entityID in `weather_satellite.yaml` if using a different provider.
+    3. It is configured by default for the `weather.forecast_home` entity; update the entityID in `weather_satellite.yaml` if using a different provider.

     - **Installation:** Use the **File Editor** or **Studio Code Server** addon to paste the YAML from `config/weather_satellite.yaml` into your `configuration.yaml`. it is NOT NECESSARY to delete, or overwrite anything inside of `configuration.yaml` in order to install the Weather Satellite.
     - Verify the code in **Developer Tools > YAML** before restarting.
 If it is green, you're cleared for a restart.
 GLaDOS will have access to "future forecasting data" that is updated hourly, and upon every restart.

 ---

-* **Music Assistant Voice Script (The Auditory Sub-Processor):** This blueprint-based script is required to translate GLaDOS's "intent" into deterministic media playback commands.
+* **6. Music Assistant Voice Script (The Auditory Sub-Processor):** This blueprint-based script is required to translate GLaDOS's "intent" into deterministic media playback commands.
     1. **Function:** It acts as a dedicated sub-processor for music-specific parameters like `media_id`, `artist`, `album`, and `shuffle` logic.
     2. **How to Acquire:** * Navigate to **Settings > Automations & Scenes > Blueprints** in Home Assistant.
         * Select **Import Blueprint** and paste this URL: `https://github.com/music-assistant/voice-support/blob/main/llm-script-blueprint/llm_voice_script.yaml`
         * Click **Create Script** from the imported blueprint.

-    **Critical:** The `glados_cortex.yaml` is pre-configured to look for a script with this exact ID, `script.music_assistant_voice_control`, to execute `intent="MUSIC"` requests.
+    3. **Critical:** The `glados_cortex.yaml` is pre-configured to look for a script with this exact ID, `script.music_assistant_voice_control`, to execute `intent="MUSIC"` requests.

 ---

-* **The Logic Triad:** Lightbulbs should have `PowerOnState` set to `Previous` within HA to support **Null State Logic**.
+* **7. The Logic Triad:** Lightbulbs should have `PowerOnState` set to `Previous` within HA to support **Null State Logic**.
     Why:
     1. This ensures that when GLaDOS sends a "naked" turn-on command, the bulb uses its internal memory to restore its last state rather than resetting to a 100% white flashbang.
 It also prevents a "turn off" command from causing a flashbang (a millisecond of 100% white, before turning off from 10% red).
     2. This logic also enables **Partial Updates**: color changes will persist your current brightness, and brightness adjustments will not shift your current color.
 This creates a seamless, deterministic lighting experience without "parameter drift."